hydraulic-institute/edb/source/06_section-VI/06_pc-worked-examples.md

 **Calculate New Flow Values**

-Using affinity law equations, calculate the new values (repeat until you convert all points under the flow column):
+Using equation 1.1, calculate the new values (repeat until you convert all points under the flow column):

 =+=
 $$ {Q_2 \over Q_1} = {n_2 \over n_1} $$